 In the financial year ending 30 June 2014, Lihir produced 721,264 ounces of gold.
 Since production commenced in 1997, the site has produced more than 9 million ounces of gold.

 At the end of January 2013, Newcrest commissioned a major expansion of the Lihir process plant including installation of a new crushing facility, upgrades to the ore processing plant, and additional power generation capacity and water supply.
+The expansion increases plant capacity and operational flexibility and reduces exposure to single pieces of equipment.

 Exploration has identified several adjacent and partly overlapping mineral deposits in the Luise Caldera, which are collectively called the Ladolam Deposit.
 The limits of the mineralisation have not been completely defined and are open at depth, along strike and to the east (currently limited by the Pacific Ocean).